DavidtKate/CMR/README.md

 # CMR
-A project for the course "Control Methods for Robotics" by David ten Kate & Naut Folkers The code is built for the Franka Panda Emika Robot in ROS with libfranka (C++) and FCI
+A project for the course "Control Methods for Robotics" by David ten Kate & Naut Folkers.

+The code is built for the Franka Panda Emika Robot in ROS with libfranka (C++) and FCI

 # Sources